 Before we talk about how to best deal with difficult parents, let’s first talk about how to avoid problems in the first place.
 Proactive measures are better than reactive action.

 I won’t get into too much detail of everything you need to talk about in your pre-season meeting because that depends on what sport you’re coaching and your coaching style.
 There are two things that I belief are necessary to start off your season on the right note.

-For many coaches, you have probably been doing this for a while so you will already have strong relationships with your players as well as the parents.
+For many coaches, you have probably adopted a cooperative coaching style, so you will already have strong relationships with your players as well as the parents.
 For new players, this is your first chance to make an impression.
 Make sure everyone is comfortable approaching you.
 Do not try to intimidate anyone.
 You are a mentor there to guide kids through their development both as athletes and as young adults.

 More often than not, when a parent explodes with negative feelings directed at a coach, this anger has been building up to a point where they couldn’t handle it anymore.
 If the parent had a better relationship with the coach this could have been avoided with a respectful conversation.